spacetelescope/niriss_ghost/README.rst

 An example notebook is also available from this repository, which demonstrates a case with a custom input file for ghosts.

-Result with a custom fits stamp.
+Result with a custom fits stamp:

 .. image:: ./figure/demo_custom.png